dmcgits/dmcgits.github.io/mds/ISE102/week6_notes.md

 string myTag = "";
 string myRealName = "";

-// Use a name for booleans that would answer a question, and includes the question.
+/* Use a name for booleans that would answer a question, and includes the question.
-// Is it hot?
-Yes, it is true that the tea is hot.
+   Q: Is the tea hot?
+A: Yes, the tea is hot.
-// Has the player quit?
-Yes, the player has quit. bool playerHasQuit = false;
+   Q: Has the player quit?
+A: Yes, the player has quit. */ bool playerHasQuit = false;
-bool allPlayersReady = false;  // are can be skipped here without hurting understanding. bool teaIsHot = true;
+bool allPlayersReady = false;
+bool teaIsHot = true;
 bool prefers